fin-T/4.-Professional-backend/README.md

 sudo ./install_docker_compose.sh
 ```

-Set your values in the file . env
+Set your values in the file .env (template for .env file in "env_template" file).

 Do the following:
 ```